-WWW.SUOMI.FI/FRONTPAGE > Information and services > For companies and organisations > Permits and obligations > Social welfare and health services.
+WWW.SUOMI.FI/FRONTPAGE > For companies or organisations > Permits and obligations.

 Food premises

 If you are starting a food establishment, be sure to contact your municipal food control authority when setting up your company.
 In general, you must have your food premises authorised by submitting either a notification or an application for approval to the local food control authority.
 Remember that premises related to an e-commerce food business are also considered food premises.